Royal Rumble (1992)

-The 1992 Royal Rumble was the fifth annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on January 19, 1992, at the Knickerbocker Arena in Albany, New York.
-It centered on the Royal Rumble match, a modified battle royal in which participants enter at timed intervals instead of all beginning in the ring at the same time.
+The 1992 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the fifth annual Royal Rumble event and took place on January 19, 1992, at the Knickerbocker Arena in Albany, New York.
+It centered on the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.

 Six matches were contested at the event, including one dark match.
 The main event was the 1992 Royal Rumble match.
-This Royal Rumble match was notable as for the first time, the winner would win the WWF Championship, which had been vacated in December 1991.
-Ric Flair would start at number 3, Sid Justice would enter at number 29 while The Undertaker and Hulk Hogan would enter at numbers 20 and 26 respectively.
-In other featured matches on the undercard, The Natural Disasters (Earthquake and Typhoon) had a WWF Tag Team Championship match against current champions The Legion of Doom (Hawk and Animal), The Beverly Brothers (Blake Beverly and Beau Beverly) took on The Bushwhackers (Bushwhacker Luke and Bushwhacker Butch) in a tag team match, and Roddy Piper took on current WWF Intercontinental Heavyweight Champion The Mountie with the title on the line.
+This Royal Rumble match was notable as for the first time, there was a prize for winning, which was the WWF Championship that had been vacated in December 1991.
+Ric Flair last eliminated Sid Justice to win the Royal Rumble match and the vacant WWF Championship.
+In other featured matches on the undercard, The Natural Disasters (Earthquake and Typhoon) defeated The Legion of Doom (Hawk and Animal) to win the WWF Tag Team Championship, The Beverly Brothers (Blake Beverly and Beau Beverly) defeated The Bushwhackers (Bushwhacker Luke and Bushwhacker Butch), and Roddy Piper defeated The Mountie to win the WWF Intercontinental Heavyweight Championship.

 Production

 Background

-The event was held at the Knickerbocker Arena in Albany, New York.
+The fifth annual Royal Rumble event was held at the Knickerbocker Arena in Albany, New York (pictured in 2011 after it had since been renamed as the Times Union Center).

-The Royal Rumble is an annual gimmick pay-per-view (PPV) produced every January by the World Wrestling Federation (WWF, now WWE) since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, which were dubbed the "Big Four".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 1992 event was the fifth event in the Royal Rumble chronology and was scheduled to be held on January 19, 1992, at the Knickerbocker Arena in Albany, New York.
+The Royal Rumble is an annual professional wrestling event, produced every January by the World Wrestling Federation (WWF, now WWE) since 1988; that first event was a television special before it became an annual pay-per-view (PPV) beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the men's Royal Rumble match.
+The fifth Royal Rumble event was scheduled to be held on January 19, 1992, at the Knickerbocker Arena in Albany, New York.

-The Royal Rumble match generally features 30 wrestlers.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and it generally features 30 wrestlers.
 Prior to 1992, there was no prize for winning the match.
-However, as the WWF World Heavyweight Championship had been vacated, the vacant title became the prize of the 1992 Royal Rumble match.
-It was the first of only two times in which the promotion's world championship was the prize of the Royal Rumble match—the second occurred at the 2016 event.
+However, as the WWF Championship had been vacated in December 1991, the vacant title became the prize of the 1992 Royal Rumble match, marking the first Royal Rumble with a prize.